-As a new expat in the United Kingdom, I found I could regard people like postcards, idly turning them over in my mind with mild interest: three-dimensional-me did not expect to be included in a
+As a new expat in the United Kingdom, I found I could regard people like postcards, idly turning them over in my mind with mild interest: three-dimensional-me did not expect to be included in a world that felt like a guidebook.
+At church though, I assumed I would be find instant and comfy assimilation.

 Cue the proverbial-culture-shock: we stood on, what to me, felt like an island called the Staines Ward: the most ethnically diverse group of Saints in all of London.
 Sunday after Sunday, I buzzed round the middle like a flustered bee hitting glass until at last we cross-pollinated: a magic moment that dissolved the window between us.

-side of the room.
+When I walked into the chapel that morning, I felt drawn to the woman on the other side of the room.
 She watched me with a shy smile, perfect teeth and wide eyes glistening against a chocolate face.
 After Relief Society, she inched her way to me, ready to make contact, her beauty even more breathtaking at close range.

 "I love your hair," she said.